What are Business Rates? Calculator and Small Business Rate Relief explained

 • Places of public religious worship

-Businesses that own empty property are exempt from empty property rates for the first three months that they are empty, while industrial or warehouse properties are exempt for the first six months.
-After these periods businesses that own empty property are liable to pay business rates in the normal way.
+Businesses that own an empty property are exempt from business rates for the first three months that it’s unoccupied, while industrial and warehouse buildings are exempt for the first six months.
+Once these periods are over, businesses will have to pay business rates as normal.

-The council will normally send you a rates bill in March or April, and most councils will ask you to pay in equal monthly installments.
-Before this, you can also estimate your business rates bill using the government’s online calculator.
+Your local council will normally send you your business rates bill in March and April, and most will ask you to pay in equal monthly instalments.
+You can also determine your business rates bill using the government’s online calculator.

-Small Business Rates Relief is usually automatically applied.
-You can contact your local authority if you think your bill is incorrect.
-Likewise, if you are having cash flow problems and are finding it difficult to pay the bill, contact the local council because they may be able to help.
+If you’re eligible for SBRR, this is usually applied automatically.
+However, you can contact your local authority if you think your bill is incorrect.
+Likewise, if you’re having cash flow problems and finding it difficult to pay the bill, make sure you contact your local council for help.

-Changing address can sometimes also impact your business rates bill.
-Be sure to tell your local council if you start up a new business or if you move premises, so they can charge you the right amount.
+Changing your address can sometimes impact your business rates bill as well.
+Be sure to tell your local council if you start a new business or if you move premises, so they can charge you the right amount.

 Startups.co.uk is reader-supported.
 If you make a purchase through the links on our site, we may earn a commission from the retailers of the products we have reviewed.
 This helps Startups.co.uk to provide free reviews for our readers.
 It has no additional cost to you, and never affects the editorial independence of our reviews.